 Loyalty deserves to be rewarded.
-The 50,000 velocity points bonus offering with the American Express Velocity Platinum Card is your ticket to a number of extraordinary flying experiences.
+A velocity points bonus offering with the American Express Velocity Platinum Card is your ticket to a number of extraordinary flying experiences.
 But how to make the most of an increased Velocity points balance?
 We sum up five of the best ways to use Velocity points – and there are ideas to suit everyone.
 Whether you prefer to travel domestically, or you’re searching for inspiration for an overseas getaway, doing it with points is a fantastic way to spoil yourself.

 1. Virgin Australia ‘The Business’ – Sydney, Melbourne or Brisbane to Los Angeles (95,500 velocity points one way)